-- Transform from a portfolio company to an enterprise model and realize more benefits from simplification and greater scale; - Shift our growth focus toward organic initiatives (rather than acquisitions), with greater emphasis on innovation and investing in highgrowth opportunities; and - Deliver strong and consistent cash flow, enabling us to reinvest in our growth businesses while returning capital to our shareholders both through dividends and share repurchases.
+- Transform from a portfolio company to an enterprise model and realize more benefits from simplification and greater scale - Shift our growth focus toward organic initiatives (rather than acquisitions), with greater emphasis on innovation and investing in high-growth opportunities; and - Deliver strong and consistent cash flow, enabling us to reinvest in our growth businesses while returning capital to our shareholders both through dividends and share repurchases

-The HR Committee of our board structured our 2014 compensation program in a way that was consistent with these objectives.
-2014 named executive officer compensation continued to be weighted heavily towards annual and long-term performance-based incentive awards, supplemented by fixed base salaries.
+The HR Committee of our board structured our 2014 compensation program in a way that was consistent with these objectives, 2014 named executive officer compensation continued to be weighted heavily towards annual and long-term performance-based incentive awards, supplemented by fixed base salaries

 Annual incentive awards were granted in the first quarter of 2014 with ambitious targets.
-In line with our company's first two strategic objectives for the year, we reduced the number of financial metrics in these awards to two - revenue and adjusted EBITDA less capital expenditures.
+In line with our company's first two strategic objectives for the year, we reduced the number of financial metrics in these awards to two revenue and adjusted EBITDA less capital expenditures.
 Each of these measures was weighted 50% as focusing on driving revenue growth and improving profitability were both equally important to achieving our financial objectives for the year.
 Revenue had previously been weighted 45% of annual incentive awards when we had three financial metrics and was increased to 50% for 2014 awards to align more with our focus on annual growth.
 Free cash flow, which had been previously included as a financial performance metric for our annual incentive awards, was moved to our long-term incentive awards.
 In February 2015, we reported our 2014 full-year results.
-While we met our externally-communicated financial outlook for the year, our performance was slightly below plan.
-Aligned with our pay for performance philosophy, this resulted in an annual incentive cash payout in March 2015 of approximately 92% of target for Messrs.
-Smith and Bello, who received awards based fully on our company's consolidated performance.
-Ms. Taylor Martin and Messrs.
-Rashbass and Craig received annual incentive awards that were based on a combination of consolidated performance and business unit performance.
-Each of their awards also paid out less than 100% of target (as discussed later in this section of the circular).
+While we met our externally-communicated of inancial outlook for the year, our performance was slightly below plan.
+Aligned with our pay for performance philosophy, this resulted in annual incentive awards that were based on a combination of consolidated performance and business unit performance.
+Based on the awards also paid out less than 100% of target (as discussed later in this section of the circular).

-For long-term incentive awards granted to our named executive officers, we have continued to use traditional, best practice design elements such as a three-year performance period based on key corporate financial metrics.
-Performance restricted share units (PRSUs) granted in 2014 for the three-year period ending December 31, 2016 were weighted equally between average adjusted earnings per share (EPS) and average free cash flow per share.
+For long-term incentive awards granted to our named executive officers, we have continued to use traditional, best practice design elements such as a three-year performance period based on key corporate financial metrics Performance restricted share units (PRSUs) granted in 2014 for the three-year period ending December 31, 2016 were weighted equally between average adjusted earnings per share (EPS) and average free cash flow per share.
 These measures align to our company's third strategic objective described above.
 Adjusted EPS is commonly used by our shareholders to measure our long-term financial success and free cash flow per share is used over the long term to measure our ability to create value for our shareholders through disciplined cash flow management.
 Named executive officers were also granted stock options in 2014, which also drive pay for performance by rewarding increases in our stock price.
 Stock options ratably vest over four years and have a 10 year term, providing a longer performance duration than PRSUs.
 The value of stock options is based on our company's share price on the NYSE.